 The internal construction of some wet cell batteries may not be compatible with this system.
 Glentronics can not guarantee the compatibility of other brands of batteries.
 The use of a Basement Watchdog battery is HIGHLY recommended.

-- 1-1/2" rigid PVC pipe

-- A 1-1/2" PVC pipe

-- connector or a

-- 1-1/2" rubber union

-- PVC pipe cleaner and cement
+- For some installations you may also need additional items: - 1-1/2" rigid PVC pipe - A 1-1/2" PVC pipe connector or a 1-1/2" rubber union - PVC pipe cleaner and cement